Heatstroke is a life-threatening emergency. Seek veterinary attention immediately.

 Signs of heatstroke

-Signs of heatstroke in dogs may include: constant panting, rapid breathing and heart rate, pale or red gums, drooling, vomiting, diarrhoea, dizziness, weakness, confusion, muscle tremors, seizures, little to no urination, and collapse.
+Signs of heatstroke in dogs may include: constant panting, rapid breathing and heart rate, pale or red gums, drooling, vomiting, diarrhoea, dizziness, weakness, lethargy, confusion, muscle tremors, seizures, little to no urination, and collapse.

 Risk factors for heatstroke